swish-climate-impact-assessment/swish-kepler-actors/README.md

 These actors currently work with Stata 12 in Windows environments.

 We provide a installer that makes the SWISH Kepler Actors available for use in Kepler.
-It is fully described and can be downloaded from this page
+It is fully described and can be downloaded from http://swish-climate-impact-assessment.github.com/tools/swishkepleractorsinstaller/swishkepleractorsinstaller-details.html

 To run the installer double click the “Install” shortcut, to remove use the “Uninstall” shortcut.